Maynor Honors College Overview For Faculty

 Senior Luncheon and Medallion Ceremony: On the last day of classes each Fall and Spring term, we celebrate our graduates with a formal luncheon and medallion ceremony.
 Each student’s senior project faculty mentor also attends this event.

 Senior Project Symposium: On the last Friday of Spring classes, students present their senior projects in a poster session.
-This event is open to the public, and honors faculty presence is greatly appreciated.
+This event is open to the public, and honors college faculty presence is greatly appreciated.
 Students often present their work at the PURC Symposium or other venues as well.

 Honors Commencement Reception: Directly after Spring commencement the MHC hosts a reception in Hickory Hall for graduates and their guests.
 This is a meaningful event for students and honors faculty presence is much appreciated.
 The Fall commencement reception is a combined event including the Honors College, the College of Arts and Sciences, the School of Business, and the School of Education.